tsopeh/mapaki/README.md

 ### Automatic chapter discovery

-It will automatically figure out file system layout of the downloaded manga.
-It supports two organizational patterns:
+It will automatically figure out the file system layout of the downloaded manga.
+It supports two organizational
+patterns:

 * The first
     ```text